snknitin/PyTorch_learn/README.md

 # Variables and Gradients

 Variable behavior is almost hte same as the Tensor, like you read above.Instead of passing torch tensors we can pass vvariables to the methods.
-The only difference is how we accumulate graddients in Variable
+The only difference is how we accumulate graddients in Variable.**Backward should only be called on scalar(one element tensor) or with gradient w.r.t variable**.
+So we usually take the mean or sum the expression to create a scalar and use backward on that.

     from torch.autograd import Variable
     a = Variable(torch.ones(2,2),requires_grad = True)